mwaskom/context_dots/README.md

 should be sufficient to control the experiment.

-All files take a `-subject` (can be shortened to `-s`) argument.
-Several aspects are randomized across subjects based on the subject ID, so any interaction with a subject should use this flag.

 ### punch.py

 This script exposes the main interface for collecting data.
 There are several sub-modes of this script for presenting different stages of the experiment (these are detailed below).

+All modes take a `-subject` (can be shortened to `-s`) argument.
+Several aspects are randomized across subjects based on the subject ID, so any interaction with a subject should use this flag.

 Run with the `-debug` flag to present in a separate GUI window.
 Debug mode also adds textual information about the stimulus parameters on the screen.